 The display category features fonts that are unique and embellished.
 They work best at large sizes so that you can see all the details.
 I love using a display font to highlight the wedding date on a save the date card, or as a heading on inserts.

-Lastly is the “Miscellaneous” category – basically, anything that doesn’t fit into one of the previous categories!
+the “Miscellaneous” category – basically, anything that doesn’t fit into one of the previous categories!
 Some modern, some retro, some grungy, and some art deco – these fonts are wonderful if you’re looking to add a fun touch to your typography.